zachblume/fieldplan/README.md

 **Features:**

 - Syncs every 15 minutes with NGPVAN.
-- Syncs instantly with Mobilize, ScaleToWin, and Reach to add color to volunteer-side metrics lost in NGPVAN's data structure.
 - Allows you to configure a simple field ramp and show your progress to goal, based on industry standard research.
 - Will allow you to benchmark your field metrics against anonymized ramps and production metrics from other past campaigns.
 - See not only your voter-contact metrics but also your volunteer-organizing metrics.